Elliptic threefolds with high Mordell-Weil rank: Abstract

 \section{Abstract}

 We present the first examples of smooth elliptic Calabi-Yau threefolds with Mordell-Weil rank 10, the highest currently known value.
-They are given by the Schoen threefolds introduced by Namikawa.
-We explicitly compute the Shioda homomorphism for the generators of the Mordell-Weil group and their induced height pairing.
-There are six isolated fibers of Kodaira Type IV.
+They are given by the Schoen threefolds introduced by Namikawa; there are six isolated fibers of Kodaira Type IV.
+We explicitly compute the Shioda homomorphism and the induced height pairing.
 Compactification of F-theory on these threefolds gives an effective theory in six dimensions which contains ten abelian gauge group factors.
-We compute the charges and multiplicities of the massless hypermultiplets as Gopakumar-Vafa invariants and show that they satisfy the gravitational and abelian anomaly cancellation conditions.
-We explicitly describe a Weierstrass model over $\pd$ of the Calabi-Yau threefolds as a log canonical model and relate it to a construction by Elkies.
+We compute the massless matter spectrum.
+In particular, we show that the charged singlet matter need not reside at enhancement loci of Type $I_2$, as previously believed.
+We relate the multiplicities of the massless spectrum to genus-zero Gopakumar-Vafa invariants and other geometric quantities of the Calabi-Yau.
+We show that the gravitational and abelian anomaly cancellation conditions are satisfied.
+We prove a Geometric Anomaly Cancellation equation and we deduce birational equivalence for the quantities in the spectrum.
+We explicitly describe a Weierstrass model over $\pd$ of the Calabi-Yau threefolds as a log canonical model and compare it to a construction by Elkies and classical results of Burkhardt.